rustgd/machinae/README.md

 ## License

-`machina` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`machinae` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT).